 I prepared some prawn, and chicken finger sandwiches to serve with champagne immediately after the service, and decorated the cake.

 Dara made here wedding posy, wrapping it in silver gift wrapping ribbon.

 We placed the remainder to the flowers in vases, and set about defying the wind as we held table clothes in place with whatever we could, weighting them down with china, glasses and silverware.
 The strands of flowers were hung down some of the side posts of the car port and the diamond clusters were hung at varying lengths above the guest table and the buffet table.

 Then we went inside to get ready.
 It was all quite rushed really at the last minute – mainly due to the wind.

-I’m pleased to say wind dropped, the celebrant arrived, the music came on, and Kelvin walked Nikki, his bride to be down the stairs to the garden for the service.
+I’m pleased to say wind dropped, the celebrant arrived, the music came on, and Kelvin walked Dara, his bride to be down the stairs to the garden for the service.
 She looked simply beautiful.

 It all went very well, with the celebrations continuing long after the sun set.